HoraceAndTheSpider/UAEConfigMaker/README.md

-Concept by HoraceAndTheSpider (Dom Cresswell) Additions by Olly Ainger (oainger) and Chris Dyken (cdyk)
+Concept by HoraceAndTheSpider (Dom Cresswell) Additions by Olly Ainger (oainger) and Chris Dyken (cdyk) Credit for many submissions to Ted Roberth Nilsen (tnilsen)

 This program can be used to build .uae config files for UAE4Arm/Amiberry from a template file.